The Responsibility of the Artist: Resistance, Otherness, Exile 1926–2026 Colloquium

 Registration

 The organizers welcome everyone interested, and attendance is free of charge.
-Pre-registration is required.
 The language of the event is English.
+The event is free of charge, but requires pre-registration.

 Logo, jossa teksti Funded by the European Union sekä EU:n lippu